kieranbarker/nyt-top-stories/README.md

 # NYT Top Stories

-Gets the top stories of the day from [The New York Times](https://www.nytimes.com/).
+Today's top stories from [The New York Times](https://www.nytimes.com/).

 My fourth project as part of the [Vanilla JS Academy](https://vanillajsacademy.com/) 😊